hotwire-django/turbo-django/doc/source/topics/turbo.rst

 .. method:: append(id=None, selector=None)

-    Append the rendered template to the end of the specified HTML element.
+    Add the rendered template to the end of the specified HTML element.

 .. method:: prepend(id=None, selector=None)

-    Append the rendered template to the beginning of the specified HTML element.
+    Add the rendered template to the beginning of the specified HTML element.

 .. method:: replace(id=None, selector=None)